Kuree/kratos/README.rst

 building hardware.
 The main abstraction in kratos in a ``Generator``.
 ``Generator`` can be modified at any time through passes.

-`zelus <https://github.com/Kuree/zelus>`__ is a library of useful generators, such as mux and decoder.
-They are designed to be as efficient as possible.

-`kratos-debug <https://github.com/Kuree/kratos-debug>`__ is a GUI for user to debug generated verilog.
+`kratos-debug <https://github.com/Kuree/kratos-debug>`__ is a GUI for user to view generated verilog.
 It offers a source viewer to see the line mapping that kratos provides.

 `kratos-dpi <https://github.com/Kuree/kratos-dpi>`__ is a DPI plugin that allows users to run arbitrary Python code to emulate a SystemVerilog function.
 This is extremely helpful for rapid prototyping and testing.

+`kratos-runtime <https://github.com/Kuree/kratos-runtime>`__ is a necessary component if you want to debug kratos with standard simulators.
+It supports value inspectiion and breakpoints.

 .. |Build Status| image:: https://travis-ci.com/Kuree/kratos.svg?branch=master
    :target: https://travis-ci.com/Kuree/kratos